-The 33-acre Salmon Creek Bird Sanctuary is in the midst of one of New York State’s “Important Bird Areas” (IBA), so identified by the National Audubon Society.
+The 40-acre Salmon Creek Bird Sanctuary is in the midst of one of New York State’s “Important Bird Areas” (IBA), identified by the National Audubon Society.

 To help protect the Sanctuary’s birds, there are no trails on the preserve.
 However, Salmon Creek Road is lightly traveled (especially early on Sunday mornings!), and many of the birds can be seen and heard easily while walking slowly along the road.

-The 33-acre Salmon Creek Bird Sanctuary is in the midst of one of New York State’s 127 “Important Bird Areas” (IBA), so identified by the National Audubon Society.
-Thanks to an anonymous donor and a collaboration between the Finger Lakes Land Trust and the Cornell Laboratory of Ornithology, the Land Trust has purchased the land for the preserve—one parcel in 1998, two more in 2000.
+The 40-acre Salmon Creek Bird Sanctuary is in the midst of one of New York State’s 127 “Important Bird Areas” (IBA), so identified by the National Audubon Society.
+Thanks to an anonymous donor and a collaboration between the Finger Lakes Land Trust and the Cornell Lab of Ornithology, the Land Trust has purchased the land for the preserve—one parcel in 1998, and two more in 2000.
+In 2023, a 7.5-acre parcel was added to the preserve, expanding it to the south.
 The Land Trust is hoping to protect additional lands in this IBA in the coming years.

 The Finger Lakes Land Trust recognizes that our nature preserves exist on the homeland of the Haudenosaunee.
 We hope to honor indigenous peoples’ ongoing relationship with the land by conserving wild places forever.

 Please see our public use policies for recreational activities on nature preserves.

 Go Finger Lakes is the free web site created by the Finger Lakes Land Trust to promote recreation and conservation.
 Use the interactive map of 50+ hiking, biking, paddling, skiing, and outdoor adventure destinations across the region!